mdmonish/e-commerce-project/README.md

 # E_commerce_project
+- Users can log in by passing the correct credentials.
-fetching products and users through Api and placing order
+- fetching products and users through Api and placing orders.
+- Users can filter products using keyword searching.